vmanali/SnapShot/README.md

 # Snap Shot Regression Pack

-Build and Run the code and test for bugs, provide a document of all your tests and your findings.

 ### Summary

 Snap Shot is a gallery created using React,React Hooks, React Router and Context API.
 The Routes were setup for four default pages and a search page.
 Also the images were displayed using the Flickr API and axios to fetch data.